machal/cssmine-content/content/css3-media-queries.md

 IE8 does not support even the simplest Media Query.
 Fortunately, there are several strategies for handling them without becoming discouraged.
 But for those strategies, responsive web design could never have come to life in the first place.
-So if you are scared now, pull yourself together and let's move on.
+So if you are scared now, pull yourself together and let’s move on.

 Below are three strategies for dealing with the fact that IE8 does not support Media Queries.